Firefly55lm/football_market_graph_analysis/README.md

 - **Metrics**: simultaneously with the graph and communities analysis, we provied dedicated metrics to describe the main characteristics of the networks.
 We developed a dedicate metric to evaluate the teams' performances (check the report for details).

 ## RESULTS
-We syntesize the most interesting results:
+We synthesize the most interesting results:
 - The most central teams in terms of capital gain are Chelsea, Roma and Juventus.
 The biggest ones (capital gain total amount) are Benfica and Ajax.
 - We identified 5 communities, each one involving a specific teams' nationality, except for the most heterogeneous community 3.
 - The main agents' agencies are "Wasserman", "CAA Stellar" and "Unique Sports Group".
 There is a huge amount of free agents, because of the unavailable data.